alexsasharegan/node-mux/README.md

 # node-mux

-`node-mux` is a server framework designed around a route multiplexer.
+`node-mux` is a zero dependency server framework designed around a route multiplexer.
 It aims to provide a high degree of type safety to building servers while also maintaining an ergonomic API.
 It is built for modern Node.js environments, which means Promises are central to the design.

 ## Design